Vertex Modern Slavery Act Statement

-Vertex, Inc. (“Vertex”) is committed good corporate citizenship and the highest ethical standards, which includes the international effort to abolish all forms of modern slavery.
-To fulfill these commitments, Vertex is establishing systems and controls to safeguard against slavery and related human trafficking in providing services to its customers and in the supply chain of products it purchases from suppliers.
+Vertex, Inc. (“Vertex”) remains committed to good corporate citizenship and the highest ethical standards, which includes the international effort to abolish all forms of modern slavery.
+To fulfil these commitments, Vertex is establishing systems and controls to safeguard against slavery and related human trafficking in providing services to its customers and in the supply chain of products it purchases from suppliers.

-This is Vertex’s first Modern Slavery Statement which sets out the measures in place at Vertex and will continue to evolve to ensure there is no slavery and human trafficking in our business operations and supply chain.
+The UK Modern Slavery Act Programme remains a priority for Vertex and we remain committed to ensuring that there is no slavery and human trafficking in our business operations and supply chain.

 Vertex is a leading global provider of indirect tax software and solutions.
 Our mission is to deliver the most trusted tax technology enabling global businesses to transact, comply and grow with confidence.
 Vertex provides cloud-based and on-premise solutions that can be tailored to specific industries for every major line of indirect tax, including sales and consumer use, value added and payroll.
 Headquartered in North America, and with offices in South America and Europe, Vertex employs over 1,200 professionals and serves companies across the globe.

 The Board of Directors is Vertex’s highest governing body.
 The Corporate Governance overview and documents can be found on our Investor Relations site.